Sole Street railway station: History

 The main line of the London, Chatham and Dover Railway was opened in stages.
 The section between Rochester Bridge (then named Strood) and Bickley was opened on 3 December 1860; but Sole Street station opened later, on 1 February 1861.

 Facilities and Connections

 The station has a ticket office which is open during the morning peak only (06:00-10:00 Mon-Fri).
+Customers should note the ticket office is not currently open.
 At other times, the station is unstaffed and tickets can be purchased from the self-service ticket machine at the station.
 The station is fitted with modern help points and covered seating is available on both platforms.
 The station also has toilets which are located in the stations ticket office.
 There is also a small chargeable car park located outside the main entrance to the station.
 The station has step free access to the London bound platform however access to the Kent bound platform is via the stepped footbridge only so is not accessible.

 The station is served infrequently Monday-Saturday by the route 416 bus operated by Redroute Buses which provides connections to Gravesend and Meopham.